AVEVA/CONNECT-data-services-developer-docs/content/api-reference/data-views/define-a-data-view/quick-start-define-a-data-view.md

 The field used for indexing.
 If not specified, a default value is applied.
 If specified, a label is required.
 Field source and keys are not applicable for index field.

 ### Define index type and default range
 The data view is targeted to include Streams and Assets of a common index property type.
 Often in OCS, data is indexed by its timestamp property (of type "DateTime").
 In certain cases, data may instead be indexed by a numeric value such as depth.
 Data views supports all index type codes allowed by the Sequential Data Store with the exception of TimeSpan.
 If not specified, the default `.IndexTypeCode` is "DateTime".
+Compound index types are not supported.

 Default values may be defined for the start index, end index, and/or interval used when data view data is queried.